supreetsingh25/grpc-java/README.md

 `build/install/grpc-java-poc/bin/` directory that run the example.
 Each example requires the server to be running before starting the client.

-For example, to try the hello world example first run:
+For example, to try the grpc-java-poc communication example first run:

 ```
 $ ./build/install/grpc-java-poc/bin/server-terminal